VleraBllacaa/weather_aggregator/README.md

     - Fields: Extend or override fields in the inherited model to add details specific to each weather station type
     - API Endpoints: Define custom views and serializers for the new weather station app to expose its data via the API

+### Approach

+My approach was to create a base model that each weather station model could inherit from, allowing for shared fields and structure across different station types.
+Using serializers, I managed the field mapping for each station, ensuring they align with desired unified format.
+The list endpoints, regardless of station type, return a standardized, paginated response and I introduced a temperature type parameter in the serializer to handle conversion (Celcius to Fahrenheit and vice versa).
+This way, data conversion occurrs within the serializer, keeping the data clean and consistent at the endpoint level.
+The historical endpoint helps you to filter data within a timeframe based on a selected city.